Rosemary Crumlin: Religious life and career

 Crumlin entered the Sisters of Mercy when she was 18 years of age.
 Her religious name was Sister Mary St Thomas.

-Crumlin was a founding staff member of the Melbourne-based National Pastoral Institute (1973-1988), which had been established by the Australian bishops in 1973 to provide further education to priests, brothers, nuns and lay people after the Second Vatican Council.
+She was a founding staff member of the Melbourne-based National Pastoral Institute (1973-1988), which had been established by the Australian bishops in 1973 to provide further education to priests, brothers, nuns and lay people after the Second Vatican Council.
 She was the Director of the Institute from 1983 to 1986.
 Crumlin was also an academic at the Australian Catholic University and this institution conferred an Honorary Doctorate on her on 25 May 2001 She has also been awarded a Doctor of Sacred Theology (honoris causa) from the Melbourne College of Divinity (now University of Divinity).

 Crumlin authored the book Images of religion in Australian Art, which accompanied the exhibition Images of Religion, held from 30 November 1988 to 30 January 1989 at the National Gallery of Victoria.
 In 1990 Frank Brennan, an Australian Jesuit priest, human rights lawyer and academic, invited Crumlin to bring together an exhibition of religious works by Aboriginal artists.
 She traveled herself to many remote indigenous communities in search of Aboriginal Christian art and in 1991 the exhibition was held to coincide with the World Council of Churches, which held its Seventh World Congress in Canberra.
 It opened at the High Court of Australia, under the auspices of the Aboriginal and Islander Commission of the Australian Council of Churches.
 The collection was also the basis for a book published the same year.

 In 1997, Crumlin was the Project Director of the World Without End sculpture exhibition which was held at St Patrick's Cathedral in Melbourne.

 She curated the exhibition Beyond Belief: Modern Art and the Religious Imagination which ran from 24 April to 26 July 1998 at the National Gallery of Victoria, an exhibition that was also the basis for another book authored by Crumlin.
 The exhibition featured a diverse range of twentieth century paintings sourced from public and private collections across the world including the Tate Gallery, Fitzwilliam Museum, Vatican Museum, Folkwang Museum Essen, Staatsgalerie Stuttgart, and the Metropolitan Museum and MOMA in New York.

 In 2002, Crumlin launched an exhibition at the Ivan Dougherty Gallery in Paddington, New South Wales.
 The exhibition of 50 works, O Soul O Spirit O fire, charted the character of the Blake Prize for Religious Art since its inception in 1951.

 When the Parliament of the World Religions was held in Melbourne in 2009 Crumlin curated The Spirit Within: Australian Contemporary Art exhibition with Isobel Crombie and Helen Light.
 She also presented at one of the Parliament's panels on The Torah through paintings and poetry.

 In 2011, Crumlin authored The Blake Book which documented sixty years of the Blake Prize.
 Established in 1951, the Blake Prize is an Australian art prize awarded for religious art.
 Crumlin's interest in the Blake Prize had started in 1952 when as a young novice she attended the second Blake exhibition.